telabotanica/bp-members-directory-actions/README.md

 Install, activate

 ## important
+You need to manually copy translation files (find them in in `languages/`) to `/wp-content/languages/plugins/`

 At the moment (2017-02) this plugin guarantees compatibility with BP Profile Search only if the member loop is initiated with default parameters (`type="active"`).